University Royal Naval Unit East Scotland: URNU East Scotland today

-The unit is currently split into three divisions, where two of the divisions, the Cunningham and Cochrane divisions (named after Royal Navy Admirals, Adm. of the Fleet Andrew Cunningham and Adm. of the Red Thomas Cochrane respectively) are based in Edinburgh and the last division, the Tayside division, is based in Dundee.
-Each of these divisions has a divisional officer, in charge of the wellbeing of the division, with the divisional officer for the Tayside division being known as the 'Tayside representative'.
+The unit is currently split into three divisions, where two of the divisions, the Cunningham and Cochrane divisions, named after two of the Royal Navy's most eminent Scottish Admirals, Adm. of the Fleet Andrew Cunningham, 1st Viscount Cunningham of Hyndhope and Adm. of the Red Thomas Cochrane, 10th Earl of Dundonald respectively, are based in Edinburgh, with the last division, the Tay division, being based in Dundee.
+Each of these divisions has a divisional officer, in charge of the wellbeing of the division.

-In Edinburgh, the unit uses the basement of Hepburn House as its main training area, consisting of two classrooms, an office, a casual lounge area (known as the Buffers' Shack) and a drill hall, which is shared with A company, 52nd Lowland, 6th Battalion, The Royal Regiment of Scotland.
+In Edinburgh, the unit uses the basement of Hepburn House as its main training area, consisting of two classrooms, an office, a galley, a casual lounge area (known as the Buffers' Shack) and a drill hall, which is shared with A company, 52nd Lowland, 6th Battalion, The Royal Regiment of Scotland.
 In addition, the unit has use of the Sergeants' mess on the first floor of the building, dubbing it, in naval fashion, the Gunroom.

 After seeing a slight dip in numbers during the COVID-19 pandemic, the unit has recently expanded to encompass the majority of universities over the east coast of Scotland, and is looking to recruit more Officer Cadets and Training Officers.

 The unit is also expanding its outreach and regularly undertakes exercises and adventurous training with its counterparts in the Scotland and Northern Ireland region, URNU Glasgow and URNU Belfast.